c-dilks/scalers15t/README.md

 See `doc_diagram.pdf` for a flowchart of data and scripts.
 Rectangles are scripts to be executed and parallelograms are files.
 You need to have done the polarisation analysis using `polar15t` as well.
-Note that this `README` file serves as a more descriptive guide as to what each script does; see the section "Scripts" below for descriptions of the scripts (somewhat in order of execution).
-The section "Files" documents what is contained in each file
+Note that this `README` file serves as a more descriptive guide as to what each script does; see the section "Scripts and Files" below for descriptions of the scripts and data files (somewhat in order of execution).

 It is best to read through `doc_diagram.pdf` and search this document for details at each step; most of the flowcharts are read from top-left corner to bottom-left corner